Colonia (group): 2008: Pod sretnom zvijezdom

 On October 3, 2007, "Pod sretnom zvijezdom" was released to radio stations throughout Croatia as the first single from the upcoming album Pod sretnom zvijezdom and as a theme song for 2007 season of Big Brother (Croatia).
 The second single from the album, "Mirno more", was released on May 17, 2008, where it was performed at the "CMC Awards".
 On June 23, 2008, Colonia released its ninth studio album titled Pod sretnom zvijezdom (Under a lucky star) which features 12 new tracks and a remix of "Sexy Body".
 The album has sold in 100,000 units.
 It was soon re-released as Pod sretnom zvijezdom: Limited Edition on December 8, 2008, and included a second disk with the single "Avantura zove me" from Big Brother and two remixes of it, along with ten remixes of other album songs.

-Đurđević also wrote the Hrvatski Idol winner's single "Treba mi snage za kraj" (I Need Strength For The End).

 2008–2018

 Between 2008 and 2017, the band has remained active, and they have released 3 more albums; X (Ten) in 2010, Tvrđava (Fortress) in 2013, and Fenix (Phoenix) in 2015.
 Both Tvrđava and Fenix has sold in 50,000 units.
 After 2015, the band was a little less active than in previous years.

 On May 31, 2017, popular Croatian newspapers Večernji list has announced that Indira Levak has left the band.
 At that time, it was still speculated whether the band will announce a new singer, or will completely cease to exist.

 On June 14, 2017, Croatian news portal Direktno has published an article, stating that the Boris Đurđević has announced a new singer, a 25 years old student of electronics, Ivana Lovrić.

 Following the announcement, the band has released their first single with a new singer on July 27, 2017: Que sera.
 It was followed by the second single Zadnja suza on March 6, 2018.

 Colonia's new album Nova Era (New Era) was released on June 1, 2018.